 4. The next day, decant the liquid and discard the spent leaves (or better yet, sprinkle them on your vegetable garden).

-I used two different teas, courtesy of Peli Teas, as the basis for my tea-based beverage making: Ti Quan Yin oolong and Keemun black tea.
+I used two different teas as the basis for my tea-based beverage making: Ti Quan Yin oolong and Keemun black tea.
 As a way of complexing the flavor profile of the drink and adding a bit of requisite sweetness to round out the Keemun, I crafted a many-spiced syrup as follows:

 1. Bring 3 ounces of water and 3 ounces of granulated sugar to the boil with 3 cinnamon sticks, 1 two-inch piece of fresh ginger root, 12 cardamom pods, and 1 star anise.

 3. Remove from the heat and infuse for at least one hour.

 4. Pour the syrup through a fine sieve and store the syrup in a glass jar with a tight-fitting lid.

 Reserve in the refrigerator.
 It will keep for at least a week.
 This is enough to flavor at least six tall servings of any chilled tea-based drink.